1991 Rotvoll protests

-The Rotvoll controversy refers to a political controversy in Norway in 1991 concerning the construction of a research and development (R&D) facility for Statoil at Rotvoll outside Trondheim.
+The Rotvoll controversy refers to a political protest in Norway in 1991 against the construction of a research and development (R&D) facility for Statoil at Rotvoll.

 Key events

-The background for the controversy was that Statoil wanted to establish a new research and development centre in Trondheim, and had acquired land at the recreational area Rotvoll to the east of Trondheim.
-This area was an agriculture boundary right outside Trondheim, and was connected to Leangenbukta (English: Leangen Bay), an important bird life area.
-There were some old farms at Rotvoll as well, considered to be worth protecting.

-There was a lot of secrecy around the formal approval of the construction at Rotvoll, and the approval process did not, like the law required, undertake a study of the consequences for the environment.
-Both the Norwegian Directorate for Nature Management, the County Governor and city antiquarian opposed the construction.
-Nonetheless, the city council gave Statoil permission to proceed.
+Statoil wanted to establish a new R&D centre in Trondheim and in 1985 had acquired land at the recreational area Rotvoll east of Trondheim.
+The environmental organization Norges Naturvernforbund called the land an "area of national importance" and claimed that Statoil had not been sufficiently open with the public about its purchase.
+Naturvenforbund also argued that other suitable options existed in the Trondheim area.
+Protesters argued that the area, as a "manor landscape," was part of the city's cultural heritage and an important bird nesting site.
+Statoil defended the choice of site for the R&D center, saying it had been thoroughly considered and was the most environmentally friendly solution of the options available.

 The controversy became national on 30 June when the Norwegian Broadcasting Corporation made a large story on the national news, followed up by a number of national newspapers.
-The main content of the news was the tent camp that had been established at Rotvoll, to prohibit the construction.
+The main content of the news was a tent camp that had been established at Rotvoll, by activists to protest against the construction.
 The tent camp consisted among others of members of Natur og Ungdom and the Norwegian Society for the Conservation of Nature.
-In the first week of the tent camp there was sunshine, but since then it was continuously rainy.
 Each weekend there was a family day at Rotvoll, including appearances of singer Hans Rotmo.
-Statoil refused to accept any of the alternative locations provided by the environmentalists, despite meetings between the CEO Harald Norvik and environmentalists.
-Statoil also had multiple full-page advertisements in the Trondheim newspapers Arbeider-Avisa and Adresseavisen.
+Statoil CEO Harald Norvik met with the protesters, but came to no agreement.
+Statoil also published multiple full-page advertisements in the Trondheim newspapers Arbeider-Avisa and Adresseavisen.

+On August August 6, 1991, the Norwegian government granted Statoil's building permit.
+Several opposition parties, including the Socialist Left and the Liberal Party, urged Statoil to reconsider its choice of building site.

-After school start in August there were few activists left at the camp, and in early October Statoil sent a letter to them informing them that they would start construction soon.
-On 10 October 1991 the police woke the activists and informed them that Statoil was to start construction.
-This resulted in a quick mobilisation and 75 activists refusing to move in civil disobedience.
-They were removed by the police, and that day the construction workers did as much damage as possible to hinder more actions, but the next day 65 people let themselves be arrested to hinder construction.
+After school started in August there were few activists left at the camp, and in early October Statoil sent a letter to them informing them that they would start construction soon.
+At 7:00 on the morning of 10 October 1991, following a formal complaint by Statoil to the police, the camp was cleared by local police.
+Around 13 people were arrested and released without charge.
+Statoil began moving in construction equipment immediately.
+However, at 11:00, around 50 further protesters broke through the newly erected barriers and attempted to occupy the construction site.
+They were also arrested and fined ca. each (US$ today).
 The following day a legal demonstration was held by 500 people outside the construction area.

+On October 11, a further 30 protesters entered the site and stopped work for 7 hours.
+They were arrested and fined; the police increased the fine to kr 4000 (US$ today).
+The same day, Greenpeace sent a letter to the Norwegian Parliament urging it to force Statoil to reconsider.
+Greenpeace saw the issue in connection with its opposition to the construction of a third natural gas pipeline from the Ekofisk oil field to Germany.

+The R&D center was completed in 1993.